-KINE 013X Step Aerobics - Beginning

-General Education: SCC: Local District Requirement, A; CSU: Area E Transferable to UC/CSU
+KINE 013X Step Aerobics - Beginning General Education: SCC: Local District Requirement, A 1.0 Unit

 A comprehensive weight training course for men and women that will build on strength development and muscle hypertrophy developed in the beginning course.
 Resistive exercises via free weights and fixed weights are used for the development of every major muscle group.
 Special emphasis will be directed at helping individuals define and concentrate on personalized fitness goals.
 (Formerly KINE 005N)